Venturi 400

 The Venturi 400 GT is a sports car produced by the French car manufacturer Venturi.
 The coupe was produced from 1994 to 1997 with less than 100 units.
 Only about 15 street versions and 73 units for racing were built.

+Due to its resemblance to the Ferrari F40, the 400 GT was often referred by automotive enthusiasts as "the French F40".

 400 Trophy

 The Venturi 400 Trophy, also known only as Venturi Trophy is a competition car built in 1992 specifically to compete in tourism competitions.
 It was powered by a V6 biturbo engine with a 90 ° bore of 2975 cm³ of displacement.
 The biturbo, derived PRV / EIA engine, was capable of delivering 408 hp, with a torque of 530 Nm and acceleration from 0 to 100 km/h in 4.1 seconds.i Much of the development of the Venturi into a racing car was funded by Rocky Agusta.

 Thanks to Stéphane Ratel, director of competition services for the French company, the Gentlemen Drivers Trophy was created, a championship created specifically to compete with the 400 Trophy (similar to what Porsche had done with Porsche Cup).
 The principle proposed by Ratel was simple, and was similarly resumed by other manufacturers (for example from Ferrari with FXX) in addition to selling the car, they were sold for little more of 100.00 Fr all the services necessary for participation in the competition.
 The cars had the same technical preparation, which guaranteed the same chances of winning for all the participants, beyond the financial possibilities of the same.
 The first edition of the trophy is a success, and the championship includes six races on as many circuits: Le Mans, Pau, Paul Ricard, Nürburgring, Magny-Cours and Dijon.

 In total, the Gentlemen Drivers Trophy lasted for four seasons.